conradludgate/measured/README.md

 The benchmark runs on multiple threads a simple counter increment, with various labels, and then samples/encodes the values into the Prometheus text format.
 This crate outperforms both `metrics` and `prometheus` when it comes to both speed and allocations.
+The `prometheus_client` crate shares some goals to this library and performs well, but still not as fast.

 The `fixed_cardinality` group has only 2 label pairs and 18 distinct label groups.
 The `high_cardinality` group has 3 label pairs and 18,000 distinct label groups.